Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Ordinary Differential Equations

 The condition $\flow\, 0\, s = s$ has already been checked. \end{example}

-Not all IVPs admit flows: not all of them have unique solutions, and in many situations, flows exist locally on a subset of $\reals$ that does not form a submonoid.
-Conditions for their local existence and uniqueness are provided by Picard-Lindel\"of's theorem~\cite{Hirsch09,Teschl12}, which we briefly discuss, as it its important for our approach.
+It is well known that not all IVPs admit flows: not all of them have unique solutions, and in many situations, flows exist locally on a subset of $\reals$ that does not form a submonoid.
+Peano's theorem guarantees the local existence of solutions for systems of ODEs whose associated vector field is continuous.
+Conditions for local existence and uniqueness are provided by the Picard-Lindel\"of theorem~\cite{Hirsch09,Teschl12}, which we briefly discuss, as we use it for our first workflow.

 By the fundamental theorem of calculus, any solution to an IVP must satisfy

 It can be shown that this equation holds if, for $X\, 0= s$, the function